OpenPaaS-Suite/openpaas-frontends/README.md

 * Calendar Public
 * Admin

-Every frontends will be builded separately and available in a single Docker image and served by Nginx.
+Every frontends is built separately and added in Docker image to be served by Nginx.

 Nginx locations can be find in `nginx.conf` file